kaych26/kimage/README.md

 ## Project Description

-kImage is an applicaton to display images based on the user's input.
+k-Image is an applicaton to display images based on the user's input.
 The user enters a word or theme, the application uses the Pixabay API to retrieve 80 images and display the thumbnails images.
 The full size image will be displayed in a modal when user clicks on the thumbnail image.

 ## To execute
 In the root directory, run 'npm i && npm start'.
 The browser will be executed.